-Professional Development Short Courses
+Professional Development Program

 Professional development is of the utmost importance in translation and interpreting training.
 We, therefore, provide many opportunities for students and practising interpreters and translators to develop and refine their skills.
 Students are strongly encouraged to undertake short courses dedicated to improving skills and techniques while examining what constitutes best practice in specific industry settings.